trevor-crowley/mysite/about.md

 ---
 layout: default
-tile: Aome
+tile: about
 ---

-# About page
+# about page

-This page tells you a little bit about me.
+nosy rosy!